Treating high cholesterol can help reduce the risk of heart attack, stroke, and circulation problems.

 Left untreated, high cholesterol builds up in your arteries, forming a plaque.
 The plaque grows and often ruptures, causing a blood clot that can block the blood vessels.
 A blocked blood vessel in the brain can cause a stroke, and a blocked blood vessel in the heart can cause a heart attack.
 Even before it ruptures, a plaque can narrow the blood vessels, which could lead to circulation problems.

 In fact, taking your medication consistently could even help you live longer.
-A recent study in the Journal of the American Medical Association looked at people with high cholesterol who were using a type of cholesterol medication known as statins.
+A study in the Journal of the American Medical Association looked at people with high cholesterol who were using a type of cholesterol medication known as statins.
 They found that people who took their medication regularly (at least 80% of the time) were much more likely to survive than those who didn't (i.e., those who took their medication less than 80% of the time), and this wasn't just because people who take their medication regularly also tend to live a healthier lifestyle.

 Often, people have good intentions about taking their medication, but things get in the way.
-To learn more about what you can do to overcome these barriers, see "What you can do to stick with your treatment."

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/Your-Treatment-Making-a-Commitment